Laguna Lake Development Authority: The Environmental User Fee System

 Under the EUFS, a firm is required to secure a discharge permit which is renewed annually at the LLDA.
-The discharge permit effectively allows the firm to discharge its wastewater to the lake or through its main tributaries.
+The discharge permit allows the firm to discharge its wastewater to the lake or through its main tributaries.
 The discharge permit gives the establishment a legal right to dispose their waste water in the Laguna de Bay region.
 Wastewater is basically sewage, storm water, and water used around the community, including firms.

 Domestic wastewater includes black water, or wastewater from toilets, and gray water, which is wastewater from all sources except toilets.
 Black water and gray water have different characteristics, but both contain pollutants and disease-causing agents that require monitoring.
 Nondomestic wastewater is generated by offices, businesses, department stores, restaurants, schools, hospitals, farms, manufacturers, and other commercial, industrial, and institutional entities.
 Storm water is a nonresidential source and carries trash and other pollutants from streets, as well as pesticides and fertilizers from yards and fields.